camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

       truststore-password: password
 ```

-- **keystore-path**: path to client's keystore; can be both in JKS or PKCS12 formats
+- **keystore-path**: Path to client's KeyStore; can be both in JKS or PKCS12 formats
-- **keystore-password**: keystore password
+- **keystore-password**: KeyStore password
-- **keystore-key-password**: key material password
+- **keystore-key-password**: Key material password
-- **truststore-path**: path to client's truststore
+- **truststore-path**: Path to client's TrustStore
-- **truststore-password**: truststore password
+- **truststore-password**: TrustStore password

-When the properties are not specified, the default SSL context will be applied, thus if you configure application with
+When the properties are not specified, the default SSL context is applied.
+For example, if you configure an application with
 `javax.net.ssl.*` or `spring.ssl.*`, the latter is applied.
 If both `camunda.client.auth.*` and either `javax.net.ssl.*`
-or `spring.ssl.*` properties are defined, the `camunda.client.auth.*` will take precedence.
+or `spring.ssl.*` properties are defined, the `camunda.client.auth.*` takes precedence.

 ## Observing metrics